Environments and connections

 - in Robocorp Cloud hosted container runtime environment

-The self-hosted installation of Robocorp runtime environment is called Robocorp App.
-It links a computer to Robocorp Cloud Workspaces and enables Robocorp Cloud to deploy and operate software robots on the computer securely.
-Workspace admins can download installers for Robocorp App from Robocorp Cloud, under "Environments".
+The self-hosted installation of the Robocorp runtime environment is called Robocorp Workforce Agent.
+It links a computer to Robocorp Cloud Workspace and enables Robocorp Cloud to deploy and operate software robots on the computer securely.
+Workspace admins can download installers for Robocorp Workforce Agent from Robocorp Cloud, under "Environments".
 Supported operating systems are macOS, Windows, and Linux (AppImage).

 Self-hosted installation is suitable for all kinds of different use cases where the user manages the running environment, e.g., on-premise servers, virtual machines, or user-hosted containers.
 Self-hosted installation is required for software robots that require access to the local resources and systems that are not accessible from the Internet.

-Robocorp App is used to run automation code on the computer, server, or virtualized operating systems or containers.
+Robocorp Workforce Agent is used to run automation code on the computer, server, or virtualized operating systems or containers.
 Therefore it is important to keep in mind some security best practices to keep in mind while using Robocorp runtime environments:

 - Protect your Robocorp Cloud account with a strong password and avoid using shared accounts